Drakynfly/ALSV4_CPP/README.md

 - Mounting added as a third stance.
 Disables character movement and redirects input to external actors.
 - Integration with other gameplay systems; e.g system to allow movement speed to be modified by external systems, such as an inventory, or world weather.
 - Extra mantling features: Auto-mantling over short obstacles.
-- Easier project integration: there is no need to modify config files in this fork.
-See #Setting Up The Plugin.
 - Some features are being reimplemented differantly, according to the design of Project Faerie.

 ## Known Issues